 John had a brief spell on the backbenches in 2013, writing a radical but well-received paper (We Deserve Better) on how to give people a better deal on their utilities (gas, water, electricity etc) and campaigning to protect green fields from urban sprawl by building up, not out.
 In 2013 he returned to the front benches as a Government Whip, in a move described by The Telegraph as a 'deserved return’ for a 'stand-out talent' [link].

-After being re-elected for the third time in 2015 with his largest majority to date, John was promoted to the high profile role of Minister for Constitutional Reform, helping to devolve more powers to the Scots, Welsh and Irish Governments, English Votes For English Laws, and organising the ‘In or Out’ EU Referendum.
-John is also responsible for cleaning up the voter rolls, to make sure they only include valid electors, and working with British Youth Council, Mencap, UpRising UK, Bite The Ballot, Operation Black Vote and others to get more people to register and use their vote, to have their say on the future direction of this country.
+After being re-elected for the third time in 2015 with his largest majority to date, John became Minister for Constitutional Reform, helping deliver English Votes For English Laws, more powers to the Scots, Welsh and Irish Governments, and the Act needed for the EU Referendum to be held.
+He also cleaned up voter rolls, to make sure they only include valid electors, and kicked off a wide-ranging ‘automatic voter registration’ project to get more people to register and use their vote.

 John is a member of Amnesty International; his hobbies are fishing and beekeeping.